-Electric Vehicle Leases and Infrastructure +\$5,000,000 / +0 FTE
+Electric Vehicles Leases and Infrastructure +\$5,000,000 / +0 FTE

-Following the lead from Executive Order 14008, "Tackling the Climate Crisis at Home and Abroad", Treasury is committed to supporting the Administration's goals of combatting the impacts of climate change.
-The Department of the Treasury is accelerating the conversion of its vehicle fleet to electric vehicles (EVs) as a part of strategic objective 4.4 (Sustainable Treasury Operations).
-To facilitate this transition, \$5.0 million is being requested by Treasury in FY 2024 in the DSCIP account for leasing of EVs and purchasing associated charging and supply equipment.
-Funding will be used for:
+Following the lead from Executive Order (E.O.)
+14008, "Tackling the Climate Crisis at Home and Abroad", Treasury is committed to supporting the Administration's goals of combatting the impacts of climate change.
+Treasury is accelerating the conversion of its vehicle fleet to electric vehicles (EVs) as a part of strategic objective 4.4 (Sustainable Treasury Operations).
+To facilitate this transition, \$5.0 million is being requested by Treasury in FY 2024 in the DSCIP account for:

-- 1. The replacement of traditional internal combustion vehicle leases with zero-emission vehicles (i.e., battery electric and plug-in hybrid electric) across the Department; - 2.
+- 1. The replacement of traditional internal combustion vehicle leases with zero-emission vehicles (i.e., battery electric and plug-in hybrid electric) across Treasury; and - 2.
 Electric vehicles will replace traditionally powered leased vehicles; and - 3.
 Additional charging station infrastructure to support fleet electrification.
 Some existing charging stations will require updates or replacement.